 - who not have easy access to one of the traditional education providers, or

-We also welcome students who want to study the programme full-time, which allows students to complete the programme in a much shorter timeframe.
+We also welcome students who want to study the course full-time, which allows students to complete the course in a much shorter timeframe.

-module in a semester.
+The course offers students the opportunity to study individual modules which are made available during semester periods only, and students usually register for more than one module in a semester.
 It generally takes six weeks to complete a module.
-There are four entry points to the programme: two in semester one and two in semester two.
+There are four entry points to the course : two in semester one and two in semester two.